jcoleman45/6300test/Project1/ProjectPlan.md

 The documentation lead manages the documentation systems and writes the requirements document and user manual.

 ###QA manager (Yue Li)
-The QA manager tests/debugs the code and evaluates the quality of the application to meet all requirements.
+The QA manager will prepare test cases and write Junit code to tests/debugs the code and evaluates the quality of the application to meet all requirements.

 ##4 Estimates